Miami Dolphins Odds

 Two teams are playing one another, and a sportsbooks lists the NFL moneyline odds for each one being victorious.
 Your job, as the bettor, is to pick which team is going to win the game.
 Yup.
 That’s it.

 Of course, as we all know, any team can win on any given Sunday.
-If it were as easy as just choosing the favorite over the underdog, then sports betting in Florida would be a very lucrative business for anyone who put their money down.
+If it were as easy as just choosing the favorite over the underdog, then sports gambling in Florida would be a very lucrative business for anyone who put their money down.
 Instead, NFL games continue to have a nice mix of surprises and expected outcomes—just the way sports fans like it.

 Here’s a quick example of a moneyline bet as you might find it at BetMGM Sportsbook: